7.x Virtual Event with the Creators of the Elastic Stack

 Elastic Stack 7.0 Overview

-We kick off with a whirlwind tour of all the goodies that landed in 7.0 — from a fully-revamped cluster coordination system in Elasticsearch to brand new design and navigation in Kibana.
+A whirlwind tour of all the goodies that landed in 7.0 — from a fully-revamped cluster coordination system in Elasticsearch to brand new design and navigation in Kibana.
 Fasten your seatbelts, it’ll be a wild ride.

 Kibana 7.0 Navigation & Design